 They may create distortions in the results, leading users to draw incorrect conclusions.
 When analysts do not select samples that represent the entire population, the sampling errors are significant.

 - Sampling errors occur when numerical parameters of an entire population are derived from samples of the entire population.

 - The difference between the values derived from the sample of a population and the true values of the population parameters is considered a sampling error.

 - The errors can be eliminated by increasing the sample size or the number of samples.

 Sampling errors are deviations in the sampled values from the values of the true population emanating from the fact that a sample is not an actual representative of a population of data.

-They can be prevented if the analysts select subsets or samples of data that can effectively represent the whole population.
+They can be prevented if the analysts select subsets or samples of data to represent the whole population effectively.
 Sampling errors are affected by factors such as the size and design of the sample, population variability, and sampling fraction.

 Increasing the size of samples can eliminate sampling errors.
 However, to reduce them by half, the sample size needs to be increased by four times.
 If the selected samples are small and do not adequately represent the whole data, the analysts can select a greater number of samples for satisfactory representation.